bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 contrast agent.
 The key `ContrastBolusIngredient` MAY be also be added in the JSON file, with the same label.

+The OPTIONAL [`task-<label>`](../99-appendices/09-entities.md#task) entity can be used in order to allow tasks during structural MR acquisitions, e.g. pre-described motion paradigms such as nodding, to be described.
+Note, just as for functional imaging each task has a unique label that MUST only consist of letters and/or numbers (other characters, including spaces and underscores, are not allowed) .
+Those labels MUST be consistent across subjects and sessions.

 Some meta information about the acquisition MAY be provided in an additional JSON file.
 See [Common metadata fields](#common-metadata-fields) for a list of terms and their definitions.
 There are also some OPTIONAL JSON